Ready for 100

 photo of people around a solar panel

-Ready For 100 is a national movement of people working to inspire our leaders to embrace a vision of healthier communities powered with 100% clean, renewable energy.
-We are asking mayors, CEOs, religious leaders, principals, civic and community leaders, parents and students to commit to solutions that help us achieve 100% clean, renewable, and equitably distributed energy across the country by the year 2050.
+Ready For 100 was a national movement to inspire our leaders to embrace a vision of healthier communities powered with 100% clean, renewable energy.
+We approached mayors, CEOs, religious leaders, principals, civic and community leaders, parents and students to commit to solutions that would achieve 100% clean, renewable, and equitably distributed energy across the country by the year 2050.

 • Hanover is committed to a community-wide goal of transitioning to 100% renewable electricity by 2030 and a 2050 goal of transitioning heating and transportation to run on clean, renewable sources of energy.
 Town Administrator Julia Griffon has pledged their support for a community-wide transition to 100% renewable energy.